anotheruiguy/type-rhythm-scale/readme.md

-# Typography makes like better
+# Typography makes life better

 A commonly used series of typography mixins and functions